The process for returning to UB after your leave will differ depending on how long you were outside the U.S.

 The latest date you may request an initial I-20 is August 1 if returning for Fall Semester, January 1 if returning for Spring semester and, if returning in summer, one month before your summer classes begin.

 Current guidance requires that any F-1 student entering the U.S. with an initial I-20 must have an in-person course to be eligible for entry.
-For details on mode of instruction please refer to our FAQ page.
+For details on mode of instruction please refer to our Maintaining Status page.

 A SEVIS reactivation will allow you to use your current I-20 to re-enter the U.S. and if approved, you will keep the same SEVIS ID number and same SEVIS record, with continuous F-1 status.
 Your OPT/CPT eligibility timeline will also not be impacted.
 If your F-1 visa stamp is valid you can use it for re-entry however if your F-1 visa stamp is expired you will need to apply for a new visa.